manueldevillena/clean4Dimage/README.md

 Tool to identify and (if possible) remove outliers in a 4D fMRI image.

 # Installation
-This tool is written in Python 3.10.3 as a python module, before installing it, make sure you have at least that version of Python.
+This python module is written in Python 3.10.3.
+Before installing it, make sure that you have, at least, that version of Python.

 ## Option A
 You can use Poetry (https://python-poetry.org) to install the python environment.
 To do so, in the root folder of the cloned repository, type: